dfeng/notes/self-supervised-learning.md

 # Self-supervised Learning

+### Text vs Images

-In the AI podcast with LeCun, he points out that self-supervision is much easier in language tasks (think BERT and the masking problem there, whereby you hide 15% of words, which the model must the guess), since there it's just a classification problem, and quantifying your uncertainty is straightforward.
-On the other hand, doing self-supervised learning with vision tasks, images, is much trickier, for the simple reason that you don't really have uncertainty anymore.
-This gets us to [[classification-vs-regression]], sort of!
+In the AI podcast episode with LeCun ([link](https://lexfridman.com/yann-lecun/)), he points out that self-supervision is much easier in language tasks (think BERT and the masking problem there, whereby you hide 15% of words, which the model must the guess), since there it's just a classification problem, and quantifying your uncertainty is straightforward.
+On the other hand, doing self-supervised learning with vision tasks, images, is much trickier, for the simple reason that you can't really deal with uncertainty.
+For instance, you can mask out portions of an image, but now you're dealing with a regression problem (which brings us back to [[classification-vs-regression]]).

+One problem